torvalds/linux/Documentation/PCI/pci-error-recovery.rst

 All drivers participating in this system must implement this call.
 The driver must return one of the following result codes:

+  - PCI_ERS_RESULT_RECOVERED
+      Driver returns this if it thinks the device is usable despite the error and does not need further intervention.
   - PCI_ERS_RESULT_CAN_RECOVER
       Driver returns this if it thinks it might be able to recover the HW by just banging IOs or if it wants to be given